ccincotti3/c_v_d_implementation/README.md

 **3** | _Exceeds expectations_

 > Note: Scores of `2` mean that a requirement has been completely fulfilled, while `3` is typically reserved for bonus objectives.

-## Tip

-**Do not add your data to your Git repo**.
-It can sit in the same directory with your code; just do not run `git add` on it.
-Git is optimized for smallish text files that change, but data files are often large and unchanging.
-(If you want to make persistent changes to the data, you should generally make them on a copy while keeping the original files unchanged.)

-## Protecting Proprietary Data

-If you are working with proprietary data that should not be made public, then that fact gives you all the more reason not to add your data to your Git repository.

-If exposing your data through your project notebooks would be a problem, then you can make your repository private on GitHub and add the members of the instructional team as collaborators.

-If even presenting your project in class would be a problem, then we can make arrangements for you to present it just to the instructional team.